Appearance & Reality > The Lord Jesus Christ > Strong and weak

 “And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death.

-Our personal development and preparation for that day, as well as the continual overcoming of the works of the evil one in our own lives and in the lives of others, are part of the total plan of God.
+Our personal development and preparation for that day, as well as the continual overcoming of the works of the evil one in our own lives and in the lives of others, are all part of the total plan of God.

 We should have a strong sense of urgency and a deep sense of the significance of growing strong.
 To wage battles effectively in the spiritual realm, we must be ready.
 The stronger and more mature we are, the more effective we will be in spiritual warfare and in overcoming the works of the evil one.

-The spiritual weapons of warfare must be divinely powerful
+Our weapons of warfare must be divinely powerful

 2 Corinthians 10:3-4